NHOQA/TD-XPAH-HaLow-Mesh/README.md

 2/24/24 Range testing notes <br>
 Worked in a slightly less dense neighborhood compared to home.
 Cliff notes:
--Mild obstructions (houses trees) , managed to catch a ping out to around 400m, Full obstruction of signal cut down to about 200 meters. at the 200m range signal can be stopped by outting a house in between nodes.
+-Mild obstructions (houses trees) , managed to catch a ping out to around 400m, Full obstruction of signal cut down to about 200 meters. at the 200m range signal can be stopped by putting a house in between nodes.

+green markers are first missed packet. yellow markers are pauses in moving to re-establish connection. red is lost connection

+It was noted that when losing ping connection, i could stop walking for a few seconds and connection would re-establish. noted by yellow markers. base node at around 6' AGL, travel node at about 4' AGL (im just carrying it).
+HaLow still seems pretty LoS dependent.

 Light obstruction, 400m <br>
 ![Screenshot_20240224-124855](https://github.com/NHOQA/TD-XPAH-HaLow-Mesh/assets/74009174/e2f14036-b4b0-448e-82e8-43b2962929ce)